 - economic, legal and political framework.

 You'll often be given the choice of some optional modules, allowing you to specialise in your favoured subjects.
-You will also have to write a dissertation or major project.
+You'll also have to write a dissertation or complete a major project.

-Apply for postgraduate courses via the websites of the universities you're interested in.
-Search for postgraduate courses in construction management.
+Apply via the websites of the universities you're interested in, or search postgraduate courses in construction management.

-Whether you decide to study construction management at undergraduate or postgraduate level, the skills and knowledge you gain should put you in an ideal position to start your job search.
+Whether you decide to study construction management at undergraduate/postgraduate level or as part of your professional development, the skills and knowledge you gain should hold you in good stead as you progress your construction management career.

 Find out more